MrkTheCoder/Data-Structures-In-CSharp/README.md

 (*Still in progress ...*)

 Hello!
 This repository is for education purposes.
-You can find all kind of Data Structure libraries here.
-I wish this will be useful specially for those that study these for first time.
+You can find all kind of Data Structure libraries samples code in C# language at here.
+I'm hoping this will be useful for those studying Data Structure.

 ## Structure of Project:
-I used .Net v5.0 (Core) as target framework, but you can use any other version of .Net if you like.
+I build all projects with .Net v5.0 (Core) as target framework, but you can use any other version of .Net if you like.
 I put each Data Structure topic in its own folder with 2 other projects.
 Each folder have these projects:
 * A class library (DLL) that start with DataStructureXyz name.
+It will be one of the Data Structures.
+Like: Array, LinkedList & ...
 * A Console App.
 (Testing DataStructureXyz in action)
 * Unit Tests.
-(To test all DataStructureXyz methods)
+(To test all DataStructureXyz methods.[xUnit])

 I will fill each project with comments, so it will be more helpful to students.